nantesgi/Vue-JS-2-O-Guia-Completo-incl.-Vue-Router-Vuex/README.md

 <img src="ProjetoMonstro.png">

 <h3>To-do List</h3>
-This To-do List tool allows you to create new ones, mark them as complete and show a progress bar according to the number of completions.
+This To-do List tool allows you to create new ones, mark them as complete and shows a progress bar according to the number of completions.
 Creating tasks with duplicate names is not allowed, and all data is written to localStorage.<br>
 <br>
 <img src="ProjetoTarefas.png">